sky111144/EasyType/README.md

 EasyType.isBigInt64Array(new BigInt64Array()); // true

 // 28.
+Determine whether it is BigUint64Array
+EasyType.isBigUint64Array(new BigUint64Array()); // true

+// 29.
 Determine whether it is TypedArray EasyType.isTypedArray(new Int8Array()); // true
 EasyType.isTypedArray(new Uint8Array()); // true
 EasyType.isTypedArray(new Uint8ClampedArray()); // true